And if you liked this post, be sure to check out these popular posts:

 21 of 32

-Titled "A Sharpshooter's Last Sleep, Gettysburg, Pennsylvania," this photo and other Civil War photos like it present armed conflict in a grim, unsanitized way that markedly contrasts earlier centuries' artistic depictions of the glories of war.Alexander Gardner/National Gallery Of Art
+Titled "A Sharpshooter's Last Sleep, Gettysburg, Pennsylvania," this image and other Civil War photos like this one present armed conflict in a grim, un-sanitized way that markedly contrasts with earlier centuries' artistic depictions of the glories of war.Alexander Gardner/National Gallery Of Art

 22 of 32

-Confederate General Thomas "Stonewall" Jackson, an early Confederate hero and loyal lieutenant of Gen. Robert E. Lee, was killed after being hit by friendly fire during the Battle of Chancellorsville on May 2, 1863, necessitating the amputation of his arm.
+Confederate Gen. Thomas "Stonewall" Jackson, an early Confederate hero and loyal lieutenant of Gen. Robert E. Lee, died shortly after being hit by friendly fire during the Battle of Chancellorsville on May 2, 1863, which necessitated the amputation of his arm.
 His body weakened, Jackson died eight days later of pneumonia.Wikimedia Commons

 23 of 32